seanprawn/EHA---Desktop-Stock-Application/README.md

 navigation between components, reflects this ideology.
 I tried to take as much responsibility as possible away from the user, so that the user can make use of the technology to be productive, and not waste time.

 ### Technologies used:
-I used Java - JavaFX, with Maven as dependancy library management, I Integrated JUnit for unit tests.
+Using an MVC design opattern, Java - JavaFX, with Maven as dependancy library management, I Integrated JUnit for unit tests.
 Netbeans was used as an IDE.
 I used GIT as version control system.
 I Used the MAMP stack for apache server and MySql database to implement a dev/test environment.
 Also used